MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 * Poll responses.
 * External event notifications.

 Sending a message to start a new conversation thread is different than sending a message in response to an existing conversation: when your bot starts a new conversation, there is no pre-existing conversation to post the message to.
-In order to send a proactive message, you need to:
+To send a proactive message, you need to:

 1. [Decide what you're going to say](#best-practices-for-proactive-messaging)
 1. [Obtain the user's unique ID and tenant ID](#obtain-necessary-user-information)